crashoverride777/swifty-ads/README.md

 - Step 1: If you havent used iAds before make sure your account is set up for iAds.
 You mainly have to sign an agreement in your developer account. (https://developer.apple.com/iad/)

-- Step 2: Sign up for a Google AdMob account and create your ad IDs, 1 for banner and 1 for inter Ads. (https://support.google.com/admob/answer/2784575?hl=en-GB)
+- Step 2: Sign up for a Google AdMob account and create your real ad IDs, 1 for banner and 1 for inter Ads. (https://support.google.com/admob/answer/2784575?hl=en-GB)

 - Step 3: In Ads.swift in the struct called AdUnitId enter your real Ad IDs for both banner and inter ads.

 - Step 4: When you submit your app on iTunes Connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
 If you decide to just use iAds than remove all google frameworks and references from your project and make sure you select NO, otherwise your app will also get rejected.

-NOTE: - Dont forget to setup the "-D DEBUG" custom flag (step 1) or the helper will not change the google adUnit IDs automatically from test to release.
+NOTE: - Dont forget to setup the "-D DEBUG" custom flag (step 1) or the helper will not work correctly with adMob.

 # Resize view for banner ads